CRNCwork/.github/profile/README.md

 3) Pray without ceasing.
 Synch your will to your Creator's.
 Focus with reverent intent to fully OWN the DISCIPLINE.

-4) Your method for setting goals, planning tasks becomes entirely your design, try the 30 min time-block to start.
+4) Your method for setting goals, planning tasks becomes your day, your life.
+Return to basics, eg 30 min time-block.

 5) 30 minutes is split into a 25 min MENTAL focus, 4 min focused PHYSICAL exercise Tabata and two 30 sec readjusts.